aws-neuron/aws-neuron-sdk/release-notes/neuron-tools.md

 This documents lists the release notes for AWS Neuron tools.
 Neuron tools are used for debugging, profiling and gathering inferentia system information.

+# [1.0.5832.0]

+Date: 2/27/2020

+## Summary

+Improved neuron-cli output to display device placement information about each model.

+## Major New Features

+N/A

+## Resolved Issues

+N/A

+## Known Issues and Limitations

+* neuron-top consumes one vCPU to monitor hardware resources, which might affect performance of the system on inf1.xlarge.
+Using a larger instance size will not have the same limitation.
+In a future release we will improve this for smaller instance sizes.

 # [1.0.5165.0]